 The advising becomes even more personalized and tailored during sophomore year and beyond, once students have been sorted into their houses (there are 12 houses, each with their own defining characteristics).

-- Every house has their own pre-medical committee and pre-medical advisors/tutors who support students in their endeavors – and they are readily available as they live in the same dorm!
+- Every house has its own pre-medical committee and pre-medical advisors/tutors who support students – and they are readily available as they live in the same dorm!

-- Tutors do everything from MCAT preparation to writing letters of recommendations.
+- Tutors do everything from MCAT preparation to writing letters of recommendation.

 As the top-ranked school for medical research, there are phenomenal research opportunities available.

-- These are open to students who work hard for it and who are proactive about reaching out/making connections to their peers and professors.
+- These are open to students who work hard and are proactive about reaching out/making connections to their peers and professors.

-Harvard’s location near several hospitals and clinics, as well as near Boston, ensure that students will be able to find a place to volunteer at and to shadow physicians.
+Harvard’s location near several hospitals ensures that students will be able to find a place to volunteer and shadow physicians.